crypto-org-chain/chain-docs/docs/getting-started/mainnet_validator.md

 # Crypto.org Mainnet: Running a Validator

 This is a detailed documentation for setting up a **Validator** on Crypto.org mainnet.
+Note that while anyone can set up a validator, only the top 100 validators are considered "active" and eligible to receive rewards.
+See [FAQs](https://github.com/crypto-org-chain/chain-main/discussions/442) for more info.

 ## Step 0 : Notes on  "Canis Major" Network upgrade